Axel459/AI-Powered-Product-Management-Dashboard/README.md

 ## Limitations and Considerations
 * An OpenAI API key needs to be imported into helpers to enable the AI agents to run.
-* The MVP of the Product search is limited to electronic products in the Amazon Reviews database
+* The MVP of the Product search is limited to electronic products popular in 2023 from the Amazon Reviews database
 * Company search requires the company to have at least 4 pages of Trustpilot reviews
 * Analysis time varies based on the number of reviews